nav2018nav/Honest-Work/content/what-to-change/technology.md

 template = "block-faq"
 title = ""
 [[sections.faq]]
-answer = "* Are there processes in place to test whether algorithms or AI services developed by your company are producing different outcomes for at-risk groups?\n* Is there third-party research into into issues with algorithmic bias in your field?
+answer = "* Are there processes in place to test whether algorithms or AI services developed by your company are producing different outcomes for at-risk groups?\n* Is there third-party research into issues with algorithmic bias in your field?
 Has your company addressed any issues identified?" question = "Some questions to start with" [[sections.faq]] answer = "_What you need to know -_ There is a wealth of research on how algorithmic bias can lead to inequitable outcomes in different settings - [advertising](https://hbr.org/2019/11/how-targeted-ads-and-dynamic-pricing-can-perpetuate-bias), [criminal sentencing](http://hrlr.law.columbia.edu/hrlr-online/reprogramming-fairness-affirmative-action-in-algorithmic-criminal-sentencing/), [financial services](https://www.brookings.edu/research/reducing-bias-in-ai-based-financial-services/), [recruitment](https://www.weforum.org/agenda/2019/05/ai-assisted-recruitment-is-biased-heres-how-to-beat-it/).\n\n_What to ask for -_ Transparency needs to be a minimum requirement to ensure that other parties are able to access the datasets used to train algorithms and the decisions they are producing to detect and prevent instances of bias."